e-lo/GMNSpy/README.md

  net = gmnspy.in_out.read_gmns_network(data_directory, config: "gmns.spec.json")
  ```

-# GMNS specification
+## GMNS specification

- The GMNS specification is maintained in the `/spec` sub-directory as a
+A copy of the GMNS specification is kept in the `/spec` sub-directory as a
  series of JSON tables.

-## Data Table schemas
+### Data Table schemas

  Data table schemas are specified in JSON and are compatible with the
  [frictionless data](https://specs.frictionlessdata.io/table-schema/) table
  schema standards.